Balboa Park is one of the best multi-use, multi-layered destinations in North America

 - Supporting street performers.

-Writing this post has revealed our passion for Balboa Park.
-We could picture ourselves spending a month just observing and talking with the many groups of local residents and institutions that are passionate about all aspects of the park.
+Writing this post has revealed to us a true passion for Balboa Park.
+We can picture ourselves spending a whole month just observing and talking with the many groups of residents and institutions that care deeply about it and contribute to the various aspects that make it great.
+We hope it continues to grow and improve, and we will excitedly keep coming back to see its evolution over the years.

 Related Articles

-Check out our post on the San Diego Waterfront.
-For many years we have seen almost no progress toward making it one of the best waterfronts in the world.
+For many years we have seen almost no progress toward making San Diego's waterfront one of the best in the world.
 Here is a what could make it great quickly.

 On The Placemaking Movement: